jamescherti/pathaction.el/README.md

 This will disable all interactive prompts when saving buffers using `save-some-buffers`.

+**Customizing `save-some-buffers`:** The `save-some-buffers` function can be customized by setting `save-some-buffers-default-predicate` to a predicate function that returns nil for files that should not be automatically saved.

 ## Author and License

 The *pathaction* Emacs package has been written by [James Cherti](https://www.jamescherti.com/) and is distributed under terms of the GNU General Public License version 3, or, at your choice, any later version.